geodezyx.stats package

 Parameters:

-A (array-like) – Input values.
+a (array-like) – Input values.

 Returns:

-The RMS mean value.
+result – The RMS value with mean subtraction.

 Return type: